amazansky/ttt/README.md

 # ttt

-`ttt` (short for "terminal-based typing test") is a a command-line utility to test your typing speed.
+`ttt` (short for "terminal-based typing test") is a a command-line utility to measure your typing speed.
 It's written using C and ncurses.

 ## Setup